Creeping Jesus: Changing meanings

-By the end of the 20th century, the term had evolved somewhat away from a purely religion-focused term to one levelled at any public display presumed to be totally hypocritical.
+By the end of the 20th century, the term had evolved somewhat away from a purely religion-focused term to one levelled at any public display presumed to be hypocritical.

-Though originally a Hiberno-English term, it has now appeared in British English, Australian English, American English, Scots, and Scottish English, having been brought to other countries by Irish emigrant communities.

 Examples of usage

 The term is used as a character nickname in the novel Morvern Callar by Alan Warner.
 The term likewise shows up in the novel After the fire, a still small voice by Evie Wyld.
 The usage in this latter instance has to deal not with the traditional meaning of the term, but as a bogeyman manifestation of the protagonist's haunting trauma.

 Also used in The Street by Gerry Adams in the selection "Civil War," where Catherine calls Willie out on creeping-Jesus.
 Also used as a character in Stephen King's novel, It.